 But Big Island sees fewer visitors…leaving all those beautiful black lava beaches near Kona with far more breathing room.

 Whatever you do, don’t miss the chance to do a night swim with manta rays!
+We didn’t know about this during our visit until we saw photos from others in the airport lounge when headed home.

 Aside from seeing the volcano spew lava here, this experience can’t be beat.
 If you’re SCUBA certified, you can enjoy this as a dive.
 Snorkelers float on a giant styrofoam noodle.